plantmodelling/intro-imagej/_slides/imagej_macros_slides.md

 ---
-# ImageJ macro ≈ Java - 1
+# ImageJ macro as Java - 1

 Commented lines start with `//`